 Advantages of Copper Gutters

-Copper gutters require minimal maintenance, making them an excellent choice for homeowners who want to avoid the hassle of frequent gutter cleaning and repair.
+Copper gutters require minimal maintenance, making them an excellent choice for homeowners (like me) who want to avoid the hassle of frequent gutter cleaning and repairs.

 Copper gutters provide excellent protection for your home by preventing water damage, erosion, and mold growth.
 They can also prevent basement flooding and foundation damage.